HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

  - [Tower Defense](https://steemit.com/tutorial/@hardlydifficult/decentraland-tutorial-a-simple-tower-defense-game)
     Here we create a basic game, introducing components and how you might start to scale up more complex scenes and interactions.

+Decentraland also has a page showing a [collection of example scenes](https://docs.decentraland.org/examples/sample-scenes/) you could learn from.

 ### Download the Starting Scene

 Get the scene and art from: